 R.J.
 Peters Grade

-The trails in Nordhouse Dunes are not named.
-However, this trail is named by its historic use as it leaves the Lake Michigan Recreation Area, and I have simply extended that name to include the entire route.
-It parallels the Ridge Trail, but is located in the valley to the east of the ridge, and directly below it.
-You can make about a 2 hour loop by going north on the Ridge Trail and returning south via this trail.
+This is an unofficial trail.
+However, the northern end of this trail is named by its historic use as it leaves the Lake Michigan Recreation Area, and I have simply extended that name to include the entire route.
+It parallels the Nipissing Trail, but is located in the valley to the east of the ridge, and directly below it.
+You can make about a 2 hour loop by going north on the Nipissing Trail and returning south via this trail.

 The description is from north to south, and actually begins in the Lake Michigan Recreation Area.
 In the Oak Campground Loop, find the Multi-Use Trail on the west edge of the loop at the base of the dune.
 There is an interpretive sign about the Peters Grade.
 The trail stretches straight south, looking very much like what it is... an old railroad grade.

 0.3 mile - The multi-use trail turns to the left to continue around the perimeter of the Lake Michigan Recreation Area.
 A 4x4 post marks this corner.
-There is an interpretive sign about the dunes.
 Continue straight.

-2.25 miles - Reach a large open field at the base of the dune.
+1.7 miles - Reach a large open field at the base of the dune.
 There is a steep trail going to the ridge, but there is a better choice just ahead.
 Continue across the field, less than 0.1 mile, and you will see an old road angling up the ridge.
-Use this to join the Ridge Trail.
+Use this to join the Nipissing Trail.
 Turn left.

-Access- south end of this trail connects with the Ridge Trail.
+Access- south end of this trail connects with the Nipissing Trail.
 The north end is accessed from the Multi-Use Trail of the Lake Michigan Recreation Area

 Fees- Nordhouse Dunes requires a Recreation Fee sticker to park there (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
 Current fee schedule